scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The CP-PKI is based on certificates that follow the X.509v3 standard {{RFC5280}}.
 There are several professional industry-grade implementations, e.g., by SIX, the main financial infrastructure and service provider in Switzerland.
 Trust within an ISD is normally bootstrapped with an initial ceremony.
 Subsequent updates to the root of trust are handled automatically.

+SCION is built around an unique trust model, allowing mutually distrustful entities to communicate.
+This justifies the existence of the CP-PKI, which differs from existing PKI architectures.
+Thanks to the CP-PKI, control and data plane packets are authenticated.
+This helps avoiding some of the obstacles to deployment mentioned in {{RFC9049}}, where several path-aware methods failed to achieve deployment because of lack of authentication or lack of mutual trust between end hosts and the intermediate network.

 # Additional components
+This document mainly focuses on describing the fundamental components needed to run a minimal SCION network.

 ## Transition mechanisms {#transition-mechanisms}
 As we presented in {{I-D.dekater-scion-overview}}, SCION comprises multiple transition mechanisms that allow an incremental deployment and coexistence with existing protocols.
 These mechanisms require different levels of changes in existing systems, and have different maturity levels (from research to production).
-Rather than describing how each mechanism works, we provide a short summary of each approach, focusing on its functions and properties, as well as on the protocols it reuses, extends or interacts with.
+Rather than describing how each mechanism works, this document provides a short summary of each approach, focusing on its functions and properties, as well as on the protocols it reuses, extends or interacts with.

 -  *SCION-IP-Gateway (SIG).*  A SCION-IP-Gateway (SIG) encapsulates regular IP packets into SCION packets with a corresponding SIG at the destination that performs the decapsulation.
 This mechanism enables legacy IP end hosts to benefit from a SCION deployment by transparently obtaining improved security and availability properties.
 SCION routing policies can be configured on SIGs, in order to select appropriate SCION paths based on application requirements.
 SIGs have the ability to dynamically exchange prefix information, currently using their own encapsulation and prefix exchange protocol.
 This does not exclude reusing existing protocols in the future.
 SIGs are deployed in production SCION networks, and there are commercial implementations.